b0rdst31n/SbleedyGonzales/README.md

    $ sudo sbleedy -l

 Documentation is available at the [SbleedyGonzales Wiki](https://github.com/b0rdst31n/SbleedyGonzales/wiki).
-To get the mac address of your target device, there is a helper script available (see Wiki - Helper Scripts).
+To get the mac address of your target device, there is a helper script available for BLE devices (see Wiki - Helper Scripts), or just use the standard Linux commands such as 'sudo hcitool scan' (BR/EDR) or 'sudo hcitool lescan' (LE).
 ```

 ## Credit